On the second day of the new year, I made a short hiking tour to the highest elevation in Hesse (Hessen), the Wasserkuppe.

 From this period originates the well-known aviator monument, which was built upon this very elevation.

-Those civil aviation origins had been the initiator for the military aviation test and observance facilities, and the erection of five radar-stations in this place, of whom only one as a museum remained to this day.
+Those civil aviation origins had been the starting point for the military aviation test and observance facilities, and the initiator for the erection of five radar-stations in this place, of which only one has remained as a museum to this day.